 I often wonder if we have brainwashed our new personnel so that regardless of how safe the scene is, we will enter any structure to put the fire out.
 My worst nightmare is the day I may have to tell one of my firefighters' significant others that their loved one will not be coming home because I gambled with their lives.
-I hold sacred the individuals assigned to me and will do all in my power to ensure they go home at the end of the shift.

 I will try my best to err on the side of safety and make sure that the number one priority on the fire scene — my guys and ladies — are not placed in a situation where common sense is traded for tradition.
 Our corporate culture must be the concept that no property is worth a firefighter's life.
 We should also not be in a situation of potentially trading the lives of firefighters for the lives of victims who may not be savable.